 When asked how they became aware of the network, Emily and Ivana said that they had learned about the network through their colleague Muriel Marrugo, who worked in Stuttgart and who attended the Daimler Christian Meeting in November 2019.
-They were delighted to hear that Daimler incorporates Christianity as a corporate value.
+They were delighted to hear that Daimler incorporates Christian standards as corporate values.
 There would be no Christian prayer groups in Buenos Aires so far, but they would consider it as important to set up such a circle.

 On February 14, 2020, Ivana announced that, despite the current summer break, she had started a two-week prayer meeting at the Buenos Aires location and that she was very happy about it.
 Their WhatsApp group already consisted of 7 people.

-Besides that, a few years ago Christians from the senior management met for lunch with the aim of starting a prayer group.
+Besides that, a few years earlier Christians from the senior management met for lunch with the aim of starting a prayer group.
 Although the project was approved by everyone involved, the idea could not be implemented successfully.

 In May 2020, Chantalle Wagne drew attention to a believing colleague from MBBRAS named Luciano Emidio, whose contact she still had in her mailing list of the Untertürkheimer prayer groups.
 Luciano Emidio was employed at the Untertürkheim plant from April 2008 to November 2013 and regularly took part in a Untertürkheim prayer group on Tuesday mornings.